 A. Each package or premises license issued hereunder shall have a term of one (1) year from the date of issuance, provided that such license shall be renewable for additional periods of one year each by any licensee who has complied fully with the terms and provisions of the license and of this Liquor Code during the term of the license, and who remains fully qualified to be licensed under the provisions of Sec.
 17-3-20 of this Article, upon payment to the Pueblo of a license renewal fee in the amount of the initial application fee, and submission of an application for renewal on a form specified by the Liquor License Administrator, no less than thirty (30) days prior to the expiration date of the license.
 The renewal form shall require the applicant to note any changes in the information submitted with the original license application.
-The failure to submit a timely renewal application is not submitted prior to expiration of the license, the Liquor License Administrator may treat the license as having expired and may require the license to file a new application in compliance with Sec.
+The failure to submit a timely renewal application, with the required fee, may subject the licensee to a late charge of \$500.00.
+If the renewal application is not submitted prior to expiration of the license, the Liquor License Administrator may treat the license as having expired and may require the licensee to file a new application in compliance with Sec.
 17-3-21 of this Article.